Saad711T/Volx-Browser/README.md

 # Volx-Browser
-Simple browser using javascript in code.org

 #### To try the project
 [Link](https://studio.code.org/projects/applab/1aTFF0Qfye0c6gc11EfFEPaSAZ8drs0IF7yFXAJjf3o)

 ## README for Remix: Volx Browser

-This is the README file for the Remix: Volx Browser app.
-It's a great place to write down some notes about how your app works.
-For starters, here is some information about the other files in this folder.
+Simple browser using javascript in code.org

-The files in this folder contain everything you need to run your app:
+**The files in this folder contain everything you need to run your app:**

 * `applab/applab.js` - This file contains the applab library, which has all the javascript that applab uses to run your app.